apigee/devrel/README.md

 This folder contains raw assets used to generate content to teach a particular technical or non-technical topic.

--   [Best Practice Hackathon](labs/best-practice-hackathon) - A 300 level lab to learn Apigee Best Practices
+-   [Best Practices Hackathon](labs/best-practices-hackathon) - A 300 level lab to learn Apigee Best Practices

 ## Contributing